A volume correspondence between anti-de Sitter space and its boundary: A definition of on

-\begin{remark} In the double anti-de Sitter space $\mathbb{DH}^{n+1}_1$, we introduced the notion of \emph{good} half-space (as well as good polytope) if its face has non-degenerate metric.
-But in $\mathbb{DH}^n$ all half-spaces have non-degenerate metrics on the faces and therefore are automatically also good half-spaces, so there is no need to specifically introduce the notions of good half-space and good polytope in $\mathbb{DH}^n$. \end{remark}
+\begin{remark} In $\mathbb{DH}^n$, any half-space has non-degenerate metric on the face, so there is no need to specifically introduce the notion of a \emph{good} half-space or a \emph{good} polytope, as we did with $\mathbb{DH}^{n+1}_1$ in Definition~\ref{definition_algebra_half_space}. \end{remark}

-In the double hyperbolic space $\mathbb{DH}^n$, for a region $P$ generated by half-spaces, it was shown in Zhang~\cite{Zhang:double_hyperbolic} that $V_n(P)$ may be defined by various equivalent ways.
-The main way uses the upper half-space model, analogous to the way we use the model $\mathcal{R}_D$ to define the volume of polytopes in $\mathbb{DH}^{n+1}_1$.
-However, for the purpose of this paper, we choose to define $V_n(P)$ using the hemisphere model below.
+In $\mathbb{DH}^n$, for a region $P$ generated by half-spaces, it was shown in \cite{Zhang:double_hyperbolic} that $V_n(P)$ may be defined by various equivalent methods.
+The primary method is to use the \emph{upper half-space model}, analogous to the way how we define the volume of good polytopes in $\mathbb{DH}^{n+1}_1$.
+However, for the convenience of this paper, we choose to define $V_n(P)$ using the hemisphere model, which will be mainly used as a middle step to help compute the volume on $\mathbb{DH}^{n+1}_1$.
+In $S^n_r$, for a region $P$ generated by half-spaces of $\mathbb{DH}^n$, define